DECstation: History

 Although introduced before DEC started to pursue a strategy based on the Advanced Computing Environment platform, the company's stated intention was that DECstation users could potentially migrate to an OSF/1-based product, potentially delivered in the form of SCO Open Desktop for the platform, offering binary compatibility with the existing ULTRIX system.
-DEC even suggested that Windows NT would be available for DECstation models.
+DEC even suggested that Windows NT would be available for DECstation models, and Microsoft demonstrated NT running on Personal DECstation models.
+However, throughout the lifespan of the Alpha design activity, it had long been envisaged that VAX and MIPS binaries would be made to run on Alpha systems, leading to the development of the mx binary translator to run ULTRIX MIPS program images on Alpha-based DEC OSF/1 systems.

 The GXemul project emulates several of these DECstation models.

 Models

 The original MIPS-based DECstation 3100 was followed by a cost reduced 2100.
 The DECstation 3100 was claimed to be the world's fastest UNIX workstation at the time.
 When it was introduced it was about three times as fast as the VAXstation 3100 which was introduced at about the same time.
 Server configurations of DECstation models, distributed without a framebuffer or a graphics accelerator, both Turbochannel and Q-bus based, were called "DECsystem" but should not be confused with some PDP-10 machines of the same name.

 Early models of the DECstation were heavily integrated systems with little expansion capability and do not even possess expansion buses.
 The DECstation 5000 systems, introduced later, improved on the lack of expansion capabilities by providing the TURBOchannel Interconnect.
 The DECstation 5000 systems are also ARC (Advanced RISC Computing) compatible.
 The last DECstation models focused on increased component integration by using more custom ASICs to reduce the number of discrete components.
 This began with the DECstation 5000 Model 240, which replaced discrete components with LSI ASICs and ended with the last model, the DECstation 5000 Model 260, which used a single VLSI ASIC for much of the control logic.

 Packaged DECstation 5000 systems were sometimes suffixed with two or three letters.
 These letters refer to what graphics option the system has.